Layers of cranberries, pear, orange, yogurt, ginger and cornbread make this Cranberry Orange Cornbread Trifle recipe a trifle to remember!

 Meet Cranberry Cornbread Trifle.
 My gift to you!
-A breakfast dessert.
+A breakfast dessert recipe.

 Just about anyway you make it, a trifle is a celebration.
 An English dessert with layers of sponge cake, whipped cream, custard, sherry or brandy, fruit and jam showcased in a clear glass bowl.

 Most wouldn’t tinker with a traditional trifle.
 Leave that to me.
 Layers of cranberries, pear, orange, yogurt, ginger and cornbread take trifle to a sparkling new level.
-One that delivers something tasty and healthy.
+A recipe that delivers something tasty and healthy.

-- Cranberries tart flavors keep this from being too sweet and their crimson color delivers healthful compounds that may reduce inflammation and help with heart health.
+- Cranberries’ tart flavors keep this from being too sweet and their crimson color delivers healthful compounds that may reduce inflammation and help with overall health.

 - Pear and orange add flavor plus fiber.

 - Cornbread replaces the sweet cake bringing the sugar down.
 This cornbread recipe uses whole-grains giving you more fiber and protein.

 - The trifle can be assembled the day before you serve it, so takes some last-minute holiday busyness away.
 Plus the time in the fridge improves the flavor.

 - These foods appear on many holiday menus, so can be a way to repurpose leftovers.
 Or given as a gift in a hand-blown crystal bowl.